|

 ||

-Researching in the Net, I found sites pointing a route from Slivo Pole to Ryahovo to Babovo and after next to the river to Tutracan.
-According to instructions in this site the road is purposed for bicyclists, even it is labelled well: the route b on the map above.
-August 2018 I explored this area, but I did not find out such a route !!! |
+A DISCLAIMER: Researching in the Net, there are sites pointing a route from Slivo Pole to Ryahovo to Babovo and after next to the river to Tutracan.
+According to instructions in this site the road is |

 The next photos are the area from Slivo Pole toward Ryahovo and Babovo. |